gsathya/proposal-weakrefs/specs/spec.md

 abstract functions, and some characteristics of the runtime garbage collector.

-## WeakFactory Objects

-A `WeakFactory` is an object that creates `WeakCells` and `WeakRefs`  for a related group of target objects, and implements and manages the cleanup after each of those targets have been reclaimed.

 ### The WeakFactory Constructor

 The Ream constructor is the %WeakFactory% intrinsic object and the initial value of the *WeakFactory* property of the global object.
 When called as a constructor it creates and initializes a new WeakFactory object.
 WeakFactory is not intended to be called as a function and will throw an exception when called in that manner.